• Skip to primary navigation

 Understanding the acidity levels of different types of tea can be particularly beneficial for those with health conditions that are sensitive to acidity, such as acid reflux or irritable bowel syndrome.

-Opting for teas that are on the lower end of the acidity spectrum, combined with considerations like consuming tea on a full stomach or with a splash of plant-based milk (as opposed to dairy milk-unless it's raw milk), can help mitigate potential discomfort.
+Opting for teas that are on the lower end of the acidity spectrum, combined with considerations like consuming tea on a full stomach or with a splash of plant-based milk or raw cow's milk, can help mitigate potential discomfort.

 Least Acidic Teas